Skip to main content

 data[column_name] = data[column_name].apply(lambda x: str(x).replace(',','.') if ',' in str(x) else x)

-Sometimes we can't use the script to square and we'll have to correct the file manually.
-For example, in Excel, numerical values that are incorrectly formatted as decimals do not allow the sums to be squared, this is because the numbers are misinterpreted, altering the real value of the results.
+Sometimes we cannot use the script to reconcile and must correct the file manually.
+For example, in Excel, numerical values with incorrect decimal formatting do not allow sums to reconcile; this is because the numbers are misinterpreted, altering the real value of the results.

-As in the previous case, it is possible to modify all these types of formats with replacements in tools such as Notepad++.
+As in the previous case, it is possible to modify all these types of formats with replacements in tools like Notepad++.